 To discover data relevant for your research have a look at the following portals and/or data providers:

-Storing and sharing refers to the dynamic phase of the data.
+Storing and sharing of data refers to its dynamic phase during the project .
 As soon as your research datasets are stable and static they can be archived for long-term preservation.
 For more information see: archiving research data.

 Many researchers use the local drive on their laptop or computer as the main storage medium for research data, without automatic backup or strict backup procedures.
 However, data on the local drive may be lost in case of malfunctioning or because the device is lost or stolen.
-Therefore, it is strongly advised that you save data to the UT central hard disks.
+Therefore, use these media only for copies of your non-confidential data files.